Harem: Eunuchs and slavery

-According to Encyclopedia of Islam, castration was prohibited in Islamic law "by a sort of tacit consensus" and eunuchs were acquired from Christian and Jewish traders.
+According to the Encyclopedia of Islam, castration was prohibited in Islamic law "by a sort of tacit consensus" and eunuchs were acquired from Christian and Jewish traders.
 Al-Muqaddasi identifies a town in Spain where the operation was performed by Jews and the survivors were then sent overseas.
-Encyclopedia Judaica states that Talmudic law counts castration among mutilations that entitle a slave to immediate release; thus the ability of Jewish slave traders to supply eunuchs to harems depended on whether they could acquire castrated males.
+Encyclopaedia Judaica states that Talmudic law counts castration among mutilations that entitle a slave to immediate release; thus the ability of Jewish slave traders to supply eunuchs to harems depended on whether they could acquire castrated males.

 The dark eunuch was held as the embodiment of the sensual tyranny that held sway in the fantasized Ottoman palace, for he had been "clipped" or "completely sheared" to make of him the "ultimate slave" for the supreme ruler.
 In the Ottoman court, white eunuchs, who were mostly brought from castration centers in Christian Europe and Circassia, were responsible for much of the palace administration, while black eunuchs, who had undergone a double-castration, were the only male slaves employed in the royal harem.

 The chief black eunuch, or the Kizlar Agha, came to acquire a great deal of power within the Ottoman Empire.
 He not only managed every aspect of the harem women's lives but was also responsible for the education and social etiquette of the young women and young princes in the harem.
-He arranged all the ceremonial events within the harem, including weddings and circumcision parties, and even notified women of death sentences when "accused of crimes or implicated in intrigues of jealousy and corruption."
+He arranged all the ceremonial events within the harem, including weddings and circumcision parties, and even notified women of death sentences when "accused of crimes or implicated in intrigues of jealousy and corruption".

 Nineteenth-century travelers' accounts tell of being served by black eunuch slaves.
 The trade was suppressed in the Ottoman Empire beginning in the mid-19th century, and slavery was legally abolished in 1887 or 1888.
 Late 19th-century slaves in Palestine included enslaved Africans and the sold daughters of poor Palestinian peasants.
 Circassians and Abazins from North of the Black Sea may also have been involved in the Ottoman slave trade.